 High School: Students have the option of wearing a short or long sleeve white or charcoal gray polo shirt with the school crest.
 A short or long sleeve white or light blue oxford blouse with the school crest is an additional option for Juniors and Seniors.
 The oxford shirt may also be worn with the VPA approved tie.
-The oxford dress shirt with school crest must be pressed.
+The oxford must be pressed.
 Both the polo and the oxford shirts should be worn fully buttoned with only the uppermost button undone.
-Juniors and Seniors may wear their navyblue blazers, received at the fall blazer ceremony in the junior year, over the oxford shirt only.